bxdoan/bxdoan/README.md

 <div align="center">

-> Religion, ideology, resources, land, spite, love or just because… No matter how pathetic the reason, it’s enough to start a war.
-War will never cease to exist… reasons can be thought up after the fact… Human nature pursues strife.
+> Life is not a game of luck.
+If you wanna win, work hard.

-> — Paine —
+> — Sora —

 </div>